vict-shevchenko/reactive-mobx-form/README.md

 ```

 ## How form submission is happening.
-When you call `props.submit` function that is passed to your form - submission is started.
-Inside it calls your `submit` function (those you have passed into `onSubmit` parameter) will be called inside of promise(so it may be async).
+When you call `props.submit` function that is passed into your form - submission is started.
+Inside it calls your `submit` function (those you have passed into `onSubmit` parameter) inside of promise(so it may be async).
 props.submit` is also async function, that returns a promise, so you can add any required callbacks in `.then` and `.catch` methods.
-If your `submit` function returns a `resolved Promise` - `result will be passed to `props.submit.then` method.
+If your `onSubmit` function returns a `resolved Promise` - `result will be passed to `props.submit.then` method.
-If your `submit` function returns `rejectedPromise` than `form.submitionError` flag is raised and error will be passed to `props.submit.catch` method.
+If your `onSubmit` function returns `rejectedPromise` than `form.submitionError` flag is raised and error will be passed to `props.submit.catch` method.

 ## Language Support